TechSnazzy/gwg_100_days_of_code/README.md

 I created the first version of my cat clicker.
 It's pretty basic.
 You just click the cat.
 Playable version: https://techsnazzy.com/cat-clicker/index.html
 GitHub version: https://github.com/TechSnazzy/cat-clicker

+### Day 22 - 7/18 (Wednesday)
+Expanded on the cat clicker app.
+I now have 2 cats.
+First I replaced the hard coded HTML H1 element text with jQuery that adds the heading text.
+Then I also updated the CSS file so that it has some responsive BootStrap classes in it to keep the images lined up.
+Now I need to recode the whole thing so that it will take at least 5 cats and I will use Function Closures to make it work.